Sana-VU/job-portal/PROJECT_HANDOVER.md

 - Authentication not fully implemented
 - Image upload feature needs implementation
+- SVG handling in Next.js: Current warnings about SVG images requiring the "unoptimized" property in the Image component
 - Some responsive design issues on specific mobile devices
+- Warning about multiple lockfiles detected in Next.js (can be resolved by setting `outputFileTracingRoot` in next.config.js)

 ## Additional Resources